What is MaaS & How Can Your Organization Benefit?

 - Anywhere delivery.

-Ardas was brought in to implement a system that will help expand the company's business and speed up order processing.
+Ardas was brought in to implement a system to help expand the company's business and speed up order processing.
 The ultimate goal of the task is to:

 - Allow the user to preselect optimal multimodal routes based on plans and preferences.

-- A single payment system for any type of customers and transportation.
+- A single payment system for any customers and transportation.

 - Get an advance price for services based on the selected filters.